sustrik/libdill/man/ipc_pair_mem.md

 This function creates a pair of mutually connected IPC sockets.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **ipc_pair** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **ipc_pair** instead.

 **mem**: The memory to store the newly created object.
 It must be at least **IPC_PAIR_SIZE** bytes long and must not be deallocated before the object is closed.